top of page

 The accident rates in Bali can vary year to year but are currently amongst the highest in the world.
 Sadly we are now part of those statistics, and we want to raise awareness to help you avoid the same situation as us.

-PLUS read about the MONUMENTAL potential law change that will have a dramatic impact on tourists and locals alike on this stunning Indonesian island.
+PLUS read about the MONUMENTAL potential law change that will have a dramatic impact on tourists and locals alike on this stunning Indonesian island, and get some crucial advice on how to rent a bike safely (should you still be able to at time of writing).

 In 2019, there sadly were over 1,000 people killed in motorcycle accidents alone in Bali.
 Officially there are over 10,000 accidents involving bikes every year on the island, although the total is believed to be far higher due to a lack of reporting of minor incidents.